monkvision/monkjs/website/docs/js/api/components/Capture.md

 `PropTypes.arrayOf(PropTypes.shape({ component: PropTypes.element, disabled: PropTypes.bool, onPress: PropTypes.func }))`

 An array of props inherited from `TouchableOpacity|*`
+> If we pass the `onPress` callback the built-in capture handler will not be used.

 ```js
 const controls = [{